emilanderss0n/SPT-Menu-Overhaul/README.md

 *   **BepInEx.ConfigurationManager:** (Recommended) For in-game configuration of the plugin settings.
 *   **Target Game:** This plugin is designed for a specific Unity game (likely a modded client of Escape From Tarkov, such as SPT-AKI, based on class names like `EFT.UI.MenuScreen`).
 Ensure compatibility with your game version.

-## Installation

-1. Ensure BepInEx is installed and configured for your game.
-2. If you don't have it, install the [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) plugin (usually by placing its DLL into the `BepInEx/plugins` folder).
-3. Download the latest release of `MenuOverhaul.dll`.
-4. Place the `MenuOverhaul.dll` file into your game's `BepInEx/plugins` folder.
-5. Launch the game.
-If installed correctly, the plugin will load, and its effects will be visible in the main menu.

 ## Configuration

 This plugin can be configured through the BepInEx ConfigurationManager interface (often accessible by pressing F1 in-game, if ConfigurationManager is installed) or by editing the configuration file directly.
 The configuration file is typically located at `BepInEx/config/MoxoPixel.MenuOverhaul.cfg` after the first run.